 Dessert style apples are the types of apples people are most familiar with; they are the ones sold in all grocery stores and most readily available.
 These apples are often high in sugar.
-Think empires, macintosh, red delicious, honeycrisp, etc.
+Think empire, macintosh, red delicious, honeycrisp, etc.

-Usually when making hard cider you want a well-balanced blend of apples.
+Usually when making cider you want a well-balanced blend of apples.
 High sugar varieties offer higher alcohol, you also want some acidity (think granny smith apple tartness) and tannin if available- cider specific apples, crab apples, or some wild apples if you can find them!

 - Preferably a hydrometer as well

 Cleaning and Sanitizing:

 Cider, winemaking, and brewing are, at least 75% cleaning….not as glamorous as most people think.